Mikeecee1/HealthInsuranceAnalysis/README.md

 The technologies used included Jupyter notebooks for data analysis using Pandas, seaborn and numpy to view and manipulate data and also Feature_engine for cleaning data.
 Matplotlib, Seaborn and Plotly were used to visualise data I used Gitub Copilot to explain and amend some complex code, though generally I was able to complete the code myself.
-I also used Copilot to help summarise some information.
+I also used Copilot to help summarise some information and comment code where necessary.
 The project was developed in VSCode using a virtual environment (see requirements.txt for a full list of packages used)